tagohd/mono/Outline EX.md

 	- He hasn't, and he's not sure about that last part.
 Maybe [[James Redawić|James]] would know more.
 - James is offended by the suggestion that Edna would kidnap anyone.
 No, it's more likely that Sam was kidnapped by [[CURSED AL]].
 	- How does James know this?
 He doesn't.
 He just knows that AL has returned, and whatever he's planning is probably going to require at least a few sacrifices.
+	- James actually does know what AL is up to.
+Also, [[Grigori Karstov|Grigori]] told him that AL is back.
 - Sensing Luke's desperation to save Sam, James sees an opportunity: he can use Luke to gather the materials he will need to cast [[Wizard Divorce]] and be rid of AL for good.
 	- He tells Luke that it was clearly fate that brought him here.
 Luke must be THE CHOSEN ONE foretold by the prophecy James is *totally* not making up on the spot.
+	- Something about Luke makes James think this is a good idea.
+Maybe he tries to attack Edna?
+		- Revenge for Pauline?
+		- Maybe he tries to talk to her instead.
+(Can she speak Common?)

 ### 1.1.3 Refusal of the Call
 - It's not that Luke doesn't want to be THE CHOSEN ONE.
 He wants to save Sam, of course.
 But is he really the right person for the job?
-He's only 16.
-He was terrified when Edna attacked.
-And he doesn't know magic.
+He's only 17. ~~He was terrified when Edna attacked.~~ And he doesn't know magic.
 (Well, won't know unless he tries...)
 - Refusing the call is part of the prophecy, so obviously this means that Luke really is THE CHOSEN ONE.
 Luke is not smart enough to question this any further.

 ### 1.1.4 Meeting with the Mentor
 - James reluctantly agrees to teach Luke the magic he needs to know.
 He'll also send Case along with him.
 	- **James:** Excellent!
-According to the prophecy, you must first gather the seven [[Legendary Artifacts]].
+According to the prophecy, you must first gather the [[Legendary Artifacts]].
 AL will be seeking these as well, but it is vital that you find them first.
 	- **Luke:** Right, okay, one problem.
 	- **James:** What?
 	- **Luke:** AL's a wizard, right?
 And I don't know if you heard me earlier, but I don't know magic.
 I barely even know algebra.